myyat/hotel-booking-system-ba/docs/user-stories.md

 - Given the user submits payment
   When the payment is processed successfully
-  Then the system confirms the payment and completes the booking
+  Then the system confirms the payment

-- Given the user submits payment
-  When the payment is processed successfully
+  And completes the booking
-  Then the system confirms the booking and sends a confirmation via email or in-app notification
+  And sends a confirmation via email and in-app notification

 - Given the user submits payment
   When the payment processing fails
   Then the system displays an error message and prompts the user to retry